Thursday, June 28, 2012

 Monday, June 11, 2012

-11:40 AM collecting daylilies, color inspiration, day lily, daylily, daylily blog, daylily expert, hayride, kennesaw, waldrop daylily 1 comment
+11:40 AM collecting daylilies, color inspiration, day lily, daylily, daylily blog, daylily expert, hayride, kennesaw, waldrop daylily 1 comment - click to post another!

 (H. 'Kennesaw Mountain Hayride' and H. 'Red Sapphire')